serbrech/jcorioland.github.io/_posts/2018-09-18-azure-aks-custom-vnet-kubenet.markdown

 In this post, I will explain how to use Advanced networking, to keep control on the virtual network, but continue to use Kubenet as a network plugin.

-> *Thank you very much to my colleague [Stéphane Erbrech](https://twitter.com/serbrech) who helped to get this scenario working*
+> *Thank you very much to my colleague [Stéphane Erbrech](https://twitter.com/serbrech) who has helped a lot to get this scenario working and review this post before publication*

 <!--more-->

 A lot of the customers I am working with need to control the virtual network in which the Azure Kubernetes Service cluster should be deployed, most of the time for being able to peer this virtual network with their existing infrastructure and enable on premise communications.
 Azure CNI makes sure that all your pods running in the Kubernetes cluster get an IP address on the subnet, which is great because you can benefit from all the VNET/Subnet features and security rules using NSGs.
-But sometime it can be complicated to have one IP address per pode, for example when you have to deal with very small CIDR on the subnet where AKS will land.
+But sometime it can be complicated to have one IP address per pod, for example when you have to deal with very small IP addresses range on the subnet where AKS will land.
 In this case, it is really interesting to keep Kubenet (that comes with a private network inside the cluster).

 This scenario is not supported using Azure CLI or Azure Portal but we have published all the scripts to get ready on [this GitHub repository](https://github.com/serbrech/AKS-vnet-kubenet).
+Let's have a look at how this sample works!

+### Environment variables

 After cloning the repository, you need to update the `scripts/env.sh` file.
 It contains all the environment variables that will be used by the deployment scripts.